Key Stage and Glade Information

 Key Stage 3

-Students in KS3 are also assessed for targeted interventions through the support of our LSB, Interventions Base, Music therapy, SALT, OT and Physio. and Advanced learners in English and Maths.
+Students in KS3 are also assessed for targeted interventions through the support of our LSB, Interventions Base, Music therapy, SALT, OT and Physiotherapy.
+Advanced learners’ lessons in English and Maths are delivered to the Woodland Pathway.

 Key Stage 4

-Students in Key Stage 4 are in years 9 ,10 and 11.
-Class sizes vary between 8-9 students.
-Classes are mixed ability and follow the national curriculum; which is accessed through the Grove, Forest and Woodland pathways.
+Students in Key Stage 4 are in years 9, 10 and 11.
+Class sizes vary between 9-12 students.
+Classes are mixed ability and follow National Curriculum topics, which is accessed through the Grove, Orchard, Forest and Woodland pathways.
 For more information on what those pathways are, please see the pathways section of the website.
-If you need any further information on which pathway your young person is on, please refer to your young persons' latest school report or contact their class teacher.
+If you need any further information on which pathway your young person is on, please refer to their latest school report or contact their Key Stage Co-ordinator.
 Students on the Woodland pathway have access to advanced Maths and English sessions.
 In KS4 Students access ASDAN.
 ASDAN is an accredited course and there are two levels:

-Sensory: this programme offers a developmental perspective for learners with PMLD or who are working below GV level 4/P4 (Those on the Grove pathway) and rewards very small steps of learning and achievement
+Sensory: this programme offers a developmental perspective for learners with PMLD or who are working below GV level 4 within the 5 Areas of Engagement (Those on the Grove Pathway) and rewards very small steps of learning and achievement.

-Students in KS4 are also assessed for targeted interventions through the support of our LSB, Interventions Base, Music therapy, SALT, OT and Physio.
+Students in KS4 are also assessed for targeted interventions through the support of our LSB, Interventions Base, Music therapy, SALT, OT and Physiotherapy.

 Key Stage 5

 Students in Key Stage 5 are typically in years 12 to 14.
-Class sizes vary between 9-12 students.
-Classes are mixed ability and students access the curriculum through the Grove, Forest and Woodland pathways.
-In Key Stage 5 there is a focus on functional skills and an emphasis on the wider application of previously learnt skills, as well as Preparation for Adulthood.
+Class sizes vary between 10-12 students.
+Classes are mixed ability and students access the curriculum through the Grove, Orchard, Forest and Woodland pathways.
+In Key Stage 5 there is a focus on functional skills and an emphasis on the wider application of previously learnt skills in addition to Preparation for Adulthood.

 The KS5 curriculum is made up of key skills and options courses.
 Students all take externally accredited AQA unit awards in Maths, English, ICT and their options modules.
 Options courses are cross-curricular, vocational and focused on interesting adult subject matter that extends our young people’s skills and knowledge whilst also facilitating student choices.
-Woodland students also work towards an ASDAN Personal Social Development award.
+Students following the Woodland Pathway also work towards an ASDAN Personal Social Development Award.

-Students following the Glade Pathway require a high level of structure and routine throughout the day.
+Students within the Glade provision classes require a high level of structure and routine throughout the day.
 They focus on the development of skills such as communication, behaviour, emotional regulation, engagement, initiation and generalisations.
 Many of these young people have additional complex behavioural needs.

-We only have a limited, small number of spaces for such young people as they require a separate provision from the rest of the school.
+We only have a limited number of spaces for such young people as they require a separate provision from the rest of the school.

 Students in the Glade classes are in Years 7-14.
 Classes sizes are a maximum of 6 students.
 There is usually one teacher, one Higher Level Teaching Assistant (HLTA), and two Learning Support Assistants (LSAs).